uk4z/delivery-network-opimization/README.md

 ***Methods description***

 The `Tree` class contains one main method `route_characteristics` which finds the route characteristics between two nodes using their lowest common ancestor (*LCA*).
 The method uses three other functions and methods that will be explained further in the following segment. `lowest_common_ancestor` is basically finding the *LCA* of two nodes.
 When two nodes share their *LCA*, `characteristics_until_lca` is calculating the path, distance and power from a node to its *LCA*.
 Therefore the algorithm has to iterate through each parent nodes.
-The `iterate_from_node_to_lca` method is doing such work as it represents basically a generator.
+The `iterate_from_node_to_lca` method is doing such work as it is basically a generator.

 ```ruby
 def lowest_common_ancestor(node1, node2):